Giulio2002/sharedbuffer/README.md

 #### Complexity

-Finding Free Slots: O(log n) - The interval tree algorithm has logarithmic time complexity for finding free slots.
+Finding Free Slots: O(n) - The interval tree algorithm has logarithmic time complexity for finding free slots.
 It performs a search in the interval tree, traversing nodes until it identifies a suitable free interval that can accommodate the requested buffer size.